 segments are present or send all the segments disregarding the Segment Retransmission Bitmap field in the

 Beamforming Report Poll fame.
+The segments shall be included in the VHT Compressed Beamforming frame in the descending order of the Remaining Segments values.